Social background: Martians behind eBay Social's tech

 eBay, a global marketplace leader, turned 25 in 2020.
-For over a quarter of that era, Martians have been cooperating with one of the world’s leading brands and shipping two eBay spin-offs—eBaymag, a B2B service for sellers, and eBay Social, an official cashback service in Russia.
+For over a quarter of that era, Martians have been cooperating with one of the world’s leading brands and shipping two eBay spin-offs—eBaymag, a B2B service for sellers, and eBay Bonus (ex-eBay Social), an official cashback service in Russia.

-eBay Social has graduated out of beta, serving over 150,000 active users who purchased more than a million products and received over 58 million RUB (almost $750,000) of cashback.
+eBay Bonus has graduated out of beta, serving over 150,000 active users who purchased more than a million products and received over 58 million RUB (almost $750,000) of cashback.
 The attained metrics give us a chance to reveal what the Martians have done to achieve these results.

 The Martians’ mission is to build the entire product end-to-end and deliver it ready-to-operate, while the eBay team is engaged in strategy and promotion.
-Martians have been a core tech team behind eBay Social since 2014, building it from the very first line of code and covering all the technical areas—the process of development and deployment, designing and implementing product features and interfaces, and product analytics.
+Martians have been a core tech team behind eBay Bonus since 2014, building it from the very first line of code and covering all the technical areas—the process of development and deployment, designing and implementing product features and interfaces, and product analytics.

-eBay Social became a game-changer for the Russian cashback market, highlighting a trend for personalized product collections, reviews, and bonuses from partners in the local market.
+eBay Bonus became a game-changer for the Russian cashback market, highlighting a trend for personalized product collections, reviews, and bonuses from partners in the local market.